 Location - Wetumpka's location to surrounding cities is advantageous for a few reasons.
 With Montgomery only 15 miles away, the offerings of a larger city and State Capital can be conveniently accessed without having to live with some of the problems of a larger city such as traffic, crime, pollution, and congestion.
-Other surrounding cities such as Millbrook (15 miles) and Tallassee (15 miles) can also take advantage of Downtown Wetumpka's offerings as a County seat as well as some of the events that take place on the iver and in Gold Star Memorial Park.
-Wetumpka is small town character and security with big city opportunities nearby.
+Other surrounding cities such as Millbrook (15 miles) and Tallassee (15 miles) can also take advantage of Downtown Wetumpka's offerings as a County seat as well as some of the events that take place on the river and in Gold Star Memorial Park.